 So, while you are allowed to have more than $250,000 in a savings account, exceeding that amount in deposits at any one bank will reduce the amount of FDIC insurance coverage you receive.

 How Much Money Should You Have at Each Bank?

 As shown above, while there is no hard-and-fast limit on how much money you can put in a savings account, the FDIC insurance maximum can limit how much of that money is protected, and certain rate-tier structures can limit how much of your money earns the best interest rate.

 The answer, then, is to spread your money among different banks.
 This can help you keep your money fully protected and earning the maximum amount it can.

 Here are some tips for how to do that:

-With that coverage limit at $250,000, you could open a savings account in that amount and be fully covered.
-However, as soon as that account starts earning interest, it will be over the FDIC insurance limit - so some of your money wouldn't be protected.
-Open accounts that are a little below that limit, to leave them room to grow.
+With that coverage limit of $250,000, you could open a savings account in that amount and be fully covered.
+However, as soon as that account starts earning interest, it will be over the FDIC insurance limit, so some of your money won’t be protected.
+Open accounts that are a little below that limit to leave them room to grow.

 If you have enough money that you have to be concerned about exceeding the FDIC insurance limit, then you probably don’t need to have all that money in savings accounts.
 Part of the attraction of savings accounts is that you can withdraw money at any time, but how likely are you to need hundreds of thousands of dollars in cash all of a sudden?
 Consider putting some of that money into long-term CDs to earn higher interest rates.